Oh! Edo Rocket

 Oh!
-Edo Rocket (大江戸ロケット, Ō Edo Roketto) is a 2001 stage play written for the Gekidan Shinkansen theater troupe by Kazuki Nakashima and directed by Hidenori Inōe, with a novelization released in August of the same year.
+Edo Rocket (大江戸ロケット, Ō Edo Roketto) is a 2001 stage play written for the Gekidan Shinkansen theater troupe by Kazuki Nakashima and directed by Hidenori Inōe, with a novelization released in August of that same year.
+The story follows a fireworks maker in medieval Edo as he tries to build a rocket to carry an alien back to her people on the Moon.

 A manga adaptation illustrated by Una Hamana was serialized in Kodansha's seinen manga magazine Monthly Afternoon from February 2007 to July 2009, with its chapters collected in three tankōbon volumes.

-A twenty-six episode anime television series by Madhouse was broadcast in Japan from April to September 2007.
-It is a comedic story often breaking the fourth wall, that involves a fireworks maker in medieval Edo and his efforts to build a rocket to carry an alien back to her people on the Moon.
+A 26-episode anime television series by Madhouse was broadcast from April to September 2007.
 The anime series was licensed in North America by Funimation.

 Plot

 The story is set in Edo in 1842, the thirteenth year of the Tenpō era.
 Government reforms have banned all luxuries, including plays, performances, inventions, and fireworks.
 Despite the political climate, Seikichi, a young fireworks maker, dreams of making a huge firework the likes of which have never been seen.
 But every time he fires a test rocket, he finds himself pursued by government officials.

 One night, a blue monster and a white monster are fighting in the woods, battling each other and battling a group of human warriors.
 The blue monster gains the upper hand but is distracted by Seikichi's rocket, which allows the white monster to escape.
 The next day a mysterious girl appears before Seikichi and asks him to make a firework that will reach the Moon.

 Throughout the series, the characters use terms and items that have not been created yet, including a pocket calculator and television sets.
 The TVs are primarily used as flashback devices to bring characters up to date on events they missed.
 Additionally, backgrounds in the series show shops with signs advertising electronics, specifically TVs and DVDs.
 In episode 12, Onui and Shunpei repeatedly pass back and forth between 1842 Edo and a modern Japanese railway station, even riding the train in one scene, without taking any notice of the change.
 There are other times when the characters acknowledge the fact that they are in an anime and comment on anachronistic language used.